tibica-io/tibica-webpages-templates/react-docs-advanced/topics/documentation.md

 * `lastDateUpdated`: The date when the `.md` file was last updated, displayed on the page.

 ### Deploying your documentation website
 After uploading your `.md` files and modifying the `mdConfig.json` file, deploy your website as you normally would.
-The t.Site app will automatically generate the documentation HTML pages based on the `mdConfig.json` file.
+The t.Webpages app will automatically generate the documentation HTML pages based on the `mdConfig.json` file.

 Voilà!
 Your documentation is now live on the web.